Matty van Toorn

 Matthijs 'Matty' van Toorn (29 December 1950 - 21 November 2007) was a Dutch football player, manager and player's agent.

 A defender, Van Toorn began his playing career with Feyenoord.
-He played for SBV Excelsior in the 1970–71 Eredivisie season.
-He moved to Belgium where he would spend six seasons with Sporting Charleroi before joining R.S.C.
-Anderlecht in 1978.
-He would later play for R.F.C. de Liège and K. Sint-Niklase S.K.E.
+He played for Excelsior Rotterdam in the 1970–71 Eredivisie season.
+He moved to Belgium where he would spend six seasons with Sporting Charleroi before joining Anderlecht in 1978.
+He would later play for RFC Liège and K. Sint-Niklase S.K.E.

-Following his playing career, Van Toorn managed K.S.K.
-Tongeren, Union Royale Namur, Olympic and R.F.C. de Liège and later became a player's agent, discovering Taye Taiwo.
+Following his playing career, Van Toorn managed Tongeren, Union Royale Namur, Olympic and R.F.C. de Liège and later became a player's agent, discovering Taye Taiwo.